-You may face drug paraphernalia charges and a permanent record of a drug-related conviction, even if you have no illegal drugs in your possession.
-Since the ramifications of a drug conviction can be harsh, enlisting the help of a highly qualified drug lawyer is vital.
+You may face drug paraphernalia charges and a permanent record of a drug-related conviction, even if you have no illegal controlled substances in your possession.
+Since the ramifications of a drug conviction can be harsh, enlisting the help of a highly qualified drug attorney is vital.
 With experienced legal counsel on your side, you could work toward a better resolution of your case.

 What is Drug Paraphernalia?